Yamato-Security/hayabusa/README.md

 # Command List

 ## Analysis Commands:
+* `computer-metrics`: Print the number of events based on computer names.
+* `eid-metrics`: Print the number and percentage of events based on Event ID.
 * `logon-summary`: Print a summary of logon events.
-* `metrics`: Print metrics of the number and percentage of events based on Event ID.
 * `pivot-keywords-list`: Print a list of suspicious keywords to pivot on.
 * `search`: Search all events by keyword(s) or regular expressions